 After both activities, give the students who seined last time to change out of their waders while the adaptation investigation students finish their drawings.
-When the entire group is ready, make sure waders are laid out on the ledge and that all students have their shoes and PFDs on, and chaperones have the journal bag.
+When the entire group is ready, make sure waders are laid out on the ledge and that all students have their shoes and PFDs on securely.
 Ask students: So what adaptations do animals have to help them live in and around Indian Creek?
 Follow up by asking: How might humans impact this habitat positively or negatively?
 Do you think that could have an effect on adaptation?
 Let students brainstorm and come up with a few ideas before moving on to their next activity.